neemzy/patchwork/README.md

 Everything will then be compiled into a single `public/assets/js/main.js` file by gulp.

-You may use the provided [domqueryall](https://github.com/timmak/domqueryall) to get an array instead of a `NodeList` when querying the DOM for multiple elements :
+You may use the provided [domqueryall](https://github.com/timmak/domqueryall) to get an array instead of a `NodeList` when querying the DOM for multiple elements:

 ```js
 (function ($, $$) {